Blaxploitation horror films: 1990s–2010s

 Due to the controversy surrounding blaxploitation horror films, many are no longer being made.
 Many film production companies see the theme as a fad that has run its course and decided to stop funding the projects.
 While some directors have continued to produce these types of films, like Black Devil Doll from Hell and Tales from the QuadeaD Zone they were produced with a minimal budget and were poorly made.
 New York filmmaker Sean Weathers continues to make films in the blaxploitation horror genre.

-During the early 1990s a group of African American directors sought to revive the genre. hey put a modern twist on it by setting the films in urban areas.
-This helped spanned the wave of the urban horror film.
-These film were directed at African Americans who lived in "the hood."
+During the early 1990s a group of African American directors sought to revive the genre.
+They put a modern twist on it by setting the films in urban areas, these films were directed at African Americans who lived in "the hood."
 They portrayed themes of crime, drugs, and poverty in an effort to relate to the new generation of oppressed African Americans.

 For example, the 1990 black urban horror film Def by Temptation, directed by James Bond III, looks at a group of urban, African American professionals during the AIDS epidemic.
 Bond wanted to show the ever-present danger of AIDS in the urban community at the time.

-Also, many of the films have influences of hip hop in them, and even star rappers like LL Cool J and Snoop Dogg (mentioned above), as well as others like Ice Cube, Ice-T, Will Smith, Busta Rhymes, Redman, Method Man, Treach, Rah Digga, Mos Def, Tone Loc, Mack 10, Ja Rule, Sticky Fingaz, Fredo Starr, Big Gipp, Kurupt, Mla X, Master P, and Lil' Romeo.
+Also, many of the films have influences of hip hop in them, and even star rappers like LL Cool J and Snoop Dogg (mentioned above), as well as others like Ice Cube, Ice-T, Will Smith, Busta Rhymes, Redman, Method Man, Treach, Rah Digga, Mos Def, Tone Loc, MC Eiht, Spice 1, Mack 10, Ja Rule, Sticky Fingaz, Fredro Starr, Big Gipp, Kurupt, Mia X, Master P, and Lil' Romeo.

 The 2001 urban horror film Bones, directed by Ernest R. Dickerson and starring the rapper Snoop Dogg, is an example of the hip hop influences that have been introduced to this genre.
 The film is about a gangster that comes back from the dead to avenge his murder.
-The film, like many others of its genre, has homosexual undertones.
-There are quite a few homoerotic, violent scenes between men, but no erotic scenes with any of the female characters.
-Also, when this violence is occurring there are never any women present, making the violence that much more intimate.
-This violence can also be viewed as the same-sex punishment that is inflicted on homosexuals in the mainstream media.